KarlSangwon/karlsangwon.github.io/_pages/cv.md

   * NYU Langone Health – OLAB, New York, NY
   * Initiated and leading a flagship project with diffusion model application for prediction of brain metastases post-SRS.
   * Collaboration with other neurosurgeons to solve clinical problems using data science.
 With Dr. Erez Nossek, a cerebrovascular neurosurgeon, I performed the main analysis of the role of Virtual Reality devices on anastomosis surgery planning and assisted Flow800/Machine Learning projects.
 Leading a project on Flow800 intraoperative hemodynamic parameter metrics to predict post-anastomosis patency.
 With Dr. Derryl Lau and his spine surgery team, I have served as the data scientist on studies investigating role of neuromonitoring data on spine surgery outcomes as well as several clinical outcome projects.
-  * Supervisor: Eric Oermann, MD
+  * Supervisor: Eric Oermann, MD.
+Douglas Kondziolka, MD.

 * 02/2019 – 05/2022: Research Intern
   * Johns Hopkins Medicine – Institute for Cell Engineering, Baltimore, MD